tlcpineda/research_tool/Development Plan.md

 ## COMPONENT MODULES

+### Project Registry - Bookmarks
+- Maintain a registry in script's root.
+- Store project name (folder name) and absoluate path
+- Validate path, on start up.
+If missing user is prompted to re-locate the folder.

-### A. Central Controller
+### Central Controller
-- Handles the workflow sequence.
+- Handle the workflow sequence.
 - Triggers the system snipping tool (e.g., 'snippingtool /clip' on Windows).
-- Grabs image from clipboard once the user finishes snipping.
+- Grab image from clipboard once the user finishes snipping.
+- Maintain project-level storage structure :
+  1. `research_log.json` - master list of index cards by : 'table', 'text', 'images';
+  2. `tags.json` - project-specific tag library; and,
+  3. `/assets` - a subfolder for image captures.

-### B. Tag Manager
+### Tag Manager
 - Uses a local 'tags.json' file for persistence.
-- Hybrid Logic for Input:
+- Hybrid Logic for Input :
-    1. Check for Direct Match (Is '1812' already a tag?).
+    1. Check for direct match (Is '1812' already a tag?).
-    2. Check for Index Match (Did user type '0' for the first tag in the list?).
+    2. Check for index match (Did user type '0' for the first tag in the list?).
     3. New Entry (If neither, create a new tag and update 'tags.json').

-### C. Processing Modules
+### Processing Modules
 - Text Module: Uses `EasyOCR` with paragraph grouping for high-fidelity snippets.
 - Table Module: Uses `OpenCV` or `img2table` to reconstruct 2D structure.
 - Image Module: Handles file compression and local storage in an /assets/ folder.

-### D. Display Module
+### Display Module
 - Displays the stored data based on filter options; primarily by tag.
 ---